isu-ese/arc-mlp/papers/merge/02_main_matter/03_approach/05_measuring_similarity.md

 ## Measuring Rule Similarity {#sec:similarity}

-The fourth step of SIGMA measures the similarity between every pair of productions.
-This measure is used by the fifth step to determine which two rules to merge.
-In this section, we lay out the two measures of similarity that we used for each of the two forms of rules that our normalization step produces.
-If two productions are different forms, we measure their similarity as 0.
+The fourth step of this approach measures the similarity between each pair of productions.
+This measure is used by the fifth step to identify merge candidate pairs.
+In this section, describe the two similarity metrics corresponding to the two forms (defined in @sec:normalization) of productions produced by the normalization process.
+We note, productions of different forms will have a similarity of 0.

 ### Term Similarity

-The first measure of similarity that we used is for measuring the similarity between two productions of form 1.
-For explaining our process, we use the following two productions.
+The first similarity metric measures the similarity between two productions of form 1.
+As an example, assume we have the following two productions:

 !grammar
 ```